Half-width kana: History

 Half-width kana were developed as "... the first Japanese characters encoded on computers because they are used for Japanese telegrams."

 The Nationwide Banking Data Communication System (全国銀行データ通信システム), the largest funds transfer system in Japan, was established in 1973.
 Transaction messages between banks could only use Latin, numbers, and half-width katakana within 20 characters.
 The system is superseded by ZEDI (The Nationwide Banking Electronic Data Interchange System) in 2018, which can handle hiragana and kanji with variable length characters.

 To make katakana fit into the narrower cell area allowed, some compromises were made.
-For example, the diacritical marks dakuten and handakuten are treated as separate characters instead of being part of the preceding character.
+For example, the diacritics dakuten and handakuten are treated as separate characters instead of being part of the preceding character.
 This compromise led many to consider "half-width kana" visually unattractive, and causes problems for many computer programs today.